 These documents represent rare examples of early natural resource assessments for the new Southern Sudan nation and are valued documents within the archive.

-WOSSAC holdings are kept within the Cranfield University CSAI Archive facility which has a controlled temperature and humidity environment, making it highly suitable for the long-term storage of the tens of thousands of paper, film and magnetic-based catalogue items.
+WOSSAC holdings are kept within the dedicated Cranfield University Agri Informatics Archive facility, which has a controlled temperature and humidity environment, making it highly suitable for the long-term storage of the tens of thousands of paper, film and magnetic-based catalogue items.

 The collections comprise significant shelving given to the soil reports and monographs, filed on a country by continent basis.
 Alongside these reports are shelved our soil books section - containing all the standard texts on soil as well as many rare and unusual books.
 The books are not currently catalogued; however, this process is soon to be underway as the Cranfield library adopt these references.